-I’ve been concerned for many years about the hypocrisy of so-called economic rationalists, who generally believe in the “user pays” principle in relation to social services, but not in relation to products they purchase, for which the price may not incorporate the true cost.
+I’ve been concerned for many years about the approach of so-called economic rationalists, who generally believe in the “user pays” principle in relation to social services, but not in relation to products they purchase, for which the price may not incorporate the true cost.

 Some current examples highlight this discrepancy.
 Conservative forces in the USA have campaigned vigorously against President Obama’s health care reforms.
 However, like their Australian counterparts, they are generally opposed to a price on carbon that would assist in realistically allocating environmental costs involved in producing goods and services.